Panem et Circenses [Nederlands]

 Everyone must be watched, every body must be styled, every face must be pampered in its extreme and superfluous visualness.
 The cameras are everywhere, micro-cameras in every mobile phone - even the most banal scene must be filmed and photographed.
 Birth and death, operations, relationships, meals ("food porn"), houses, art, sports, politics, nature and the animals and of course sex: everything is rendered visible, everything is turned into a spectacle, everything gets stared at.
 Gigantic, excessive, hallucinatory and monstrous pornography of the social - a veritable orgy of visibility.
 And most notably an enormous increase in visibility in places where there's nothing to see (Baudrillard).

-"If everything starts and ends with visibility (which, similar to the concept of heat in the theory of energy, is the most degraded form of existence), the point is still to make such a loss of symbolic space and such extreme disenchantment an object of contemplation, of sidereal observation and of perverse desire.
+"If everything starts and ends with visibility - which, similar to the concept of heat in the theory of energy, is the most degraded form of existence - the point remains to make such a loss of symbolic space and such extreme disenchantment an object of contemplation, of sidereal observation and of perverse desire.

 So why not propose a reverse hypothesis, opposed to voyeurism and collective stupidity?
 Why not suggest that what people want, that what we all want, is precisely to gain the sense [pressentir] that there is nothing to see, that we'll never get the final clue?
 The goal then would be to verify - by negation - the ultimate power of seduction, tracked down unto death in the succession of lifted veils.